 \subsection{The Protocol for a Small Domain}

-For the small-domain case $B<\tilde{O}(n)$, our protocol is a simple modification of the single-message shuffle protocol of \cite{borja2019the}.
-In their local randomizer, each user sends its input with probability $\rho=\softO(B/n)$ (so their protocol only works when $B=O(n)$), and sends a \textit{blanket noise} otherwise.
-The blanket noise is a random element uniformly chosen from the domain $[B]$.
-When $B=\sqrt{n}$, their analyzer incurs $\softO(\sqrt[4]{n})$ error, matching the lower bound of single-message protocols \cite{badih2021on}.
+As a warm-up, we first describe a protocol for a small domain $B<\tilde{O}(n)$.
+It is a simple modification of the single-message shuffle protocol of \cite{borja2019the}.
+In their local randomizer, each user sends its input with probability $\rho=\softO(B/n)$, and sends a \textit{blanket noise} otherwise.
+The blanket noise is a random element uniformly chosen from $[B]$.
+When $B=\sqrt{n}$, their analyzer incurs $\softO(n^{1/4})$ error, matching the lower bound of single-message protocols \cite{badih2021on}.

-We extend their result to a $(1+\rho)$-message protocol $\PP^{\FE0}=(\RR^{\FE0},\SSS,\AAA^{\FE0})$ for better accuracy, where $\rho=\softO(B/n)$, which is $o(1)$ for $B<\tilde{O}(n)$.
-The local randomizer works as follows: each user sends its \textit{real input}, and then with probability $\rho$ it also sends a blanket noise (see Algorithm~\ref{algo:lr-fe0}).
-We show that our local randomizer also satisfies shuffle-DP constraint, while the error of our analyzer (see Algorithm~\ref{algo:a-fe0}) can be upper bounded by $\softO(1)$.
+We extend their result to a $(1+\rho)$-message protocol $\PP^{\FE0}=(\RR^{\FE0},\AAA^{\FE0})$ for better accuracy, where $\rho=\softO(B/n)$.
+The local randomizer works as follows: Each user always sends its input; in addition, with probability $\rho$, it also sends a blanket noise (see Algorithm~\ref{algo:lr-fe0}).